10 Must Have Gadgets For Bed And Breakfast OwnersApr 03, 2023

 2. Steam Cleaner

 Like vacuum cleaners, I've owned many steam cleaners over the years.
 Most are now in sitting in a steam cleaner graveyard somewhere.
-However, with the need for extra cleaning due to COVID, a steam cleaner is a bit of an essential, especially if you want to avoid using too many chemicals.
+However, with the need for extra cleaning due to COVID, a steam cleaner became an essential, especially if you want to avoid using many chemicals.

 Whilst there are environmentally friendly cleaning products for cleaning hard surfaces, I've yet to find any that will sanitise soft furnishings - think sofas, cushions, bed bases - that don't contain nasty chemicals.
 One chemical to watch out for is Benzalkonium Chloride.
 It's relatively safe at low doses but if a cat or dog gets a lot of it on them and then they groom themselves it is poisonous.